-Q. 9-22 What's the difference between the types of homeowners policies?
-How does a dwelling policy differ from a homeowners policy?
+Q. 9-22 What's the difference between the types of homeowners' policies?
+How does a dwelling policy differ from a homeowner's policy?

-Homeowners policies may either provide "all risk" or "named peril" coverage.
+Homeowners' policies may either provide "all risk" or "named peril" coverage.
 "All risk" is used to describe policies that typically cover all causes of loss or "perils" unless specifically excluded in the policy.
-In order for there not to be coverage for the peril, the peril must be listed under the Exclusions portion of the policy.
+If there is not coverage for the peril, it must be listed under the Exclusions portion of the policy.
 "Named peril" means the damage must be caused by a peril that is specifically named or listed in the policy.
-The homeowners policy usually provides coverage for the dwelling, personal property, other structures, additional living expenses (ALE), medical payments, and personal liability.
-A dwelling policy usually provides coverage for the dwelling named or listed usually provides coverage for the dwelling and/or personal property.
+The homeowner's policy usually provides coverage for the dwelling, personal property, other structures, additional living expenses (ALE), medical payments, and personal liability.
+A dwelling policy usually provides coverage for the dwelling and/or personal property.